Police Officer

 My ex boyfriend is harrassing me about my son.
 He keeps wanting DNA done but my son has already had it done and of course he doesn't believe me.
 What do I do?
 Do I have to go to court over this?

-Asked by My ex boyfriend is harrassing about 12 years ago
+Asked by My ex boyfriend is harrassing over 12 years ago

 I'm unclear on your situation, and it is a civil matter regardless.
 Your best bet is to contact a family law attorney and talk to him or her.